 The RHCCDC participates in the California Department of Social Services, Child and Adult Care Food Program (CACFP).
-Families are required to fill out a food application each school year for continued funding.
-The Child Development Center and Lab, as a state funded program, does not charge for food, including breakfast, snacks and/or lunch.
-The CDC serves hot and nutritious meals that comply with the Child and Adult Care Food Program guidelines.
+Families must fill out a food application each school year for continued funding.
+As a state funded program, the Child Development Center and lab, does not charge for food, including breakfast, snacks and/or lunch.
+The CDC serves hot, nutritious meals that comply with the Child and Adult Care Food Program guidelines.